GfSE/SAF-Specification/viewpoints/System-Context-Definition-Viewpoint.md

 ## Purpose
 The System Context Definition Viewpoint defines how the SOI is embedded in its environment, i.e., where the boundary of the SOI is and who the external entities are the SOI interacts with (e.g., users, other external systems, environmental conditions, etc.).
 The SOI provides and requests context functions.
 The SOI shall be able handle events and effects from the outside.
 In addition, the System Context Definition Viewpoint serves as architecture concept to demonstrate how the architecture description defined in the Operational Context Definition Viewpoint is realized.
 ## Applicability
-The System Context Definition Viewpoint supports the "prepare for system requirement definition" activity included in "System Requirements Definition Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2023 [§2.3.5.3] and contributes to the artifact "System Requirements Definition Report".
+The System Context Definition Viewpoint supports the "prepare for system requirement definition" activity included in the "System Requirements Definition Process" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2023 [§2.3.5.3] and contributes to the artifact "System Requirements Definition Report".
 ## Presentation
 A block definition diagram (BDD) featuring the following elements
 * a Logical element block representing SOI in the logical domain